qlHee/Reach-the-Peak-Unity3D/README.md

 # Reach the Peak - Unity3D

-This is a Unity3D game and one of my personal assignments for the Computer Graphics and Game Development course.

 Players need to control the character to follow the guidance of gold coins, avoid obstacles, obtain gold coins, keep climbing forward, and finally reach the Peak.

 ## Controls